gnif/SteamQueryProxy/README.md

 performance gains of using this tool, it should help to keep things operational.

-On my local loopback using four threads on an Epyc 7343 I was able to successfully handle a flood of 400,000 packets per second before I started to see packets queue.
+On my local loopback using four threads on an Epyc 7343 I was able to successfully handle a flood of 1 million packets per second before I started to see packets queue.

 # Multi-Queue/Thread Configuration